 “I have loved being a first-hand witness to the impressive evolution of this event and its increasing impact from both an education and community standpoint,” said Jerry Youkey, MD, dean of the medical school.
 “I am thrilled to welcome additional students this year, as we seek to implement interprofessional education opportunities that continually improve care for the benefit of the Upstate.”

-Many thanks to the Fluor Foundation for their generosity in making this hugely valuable event possible.
+Many thanks to the Fluor Foundation for their generosity in making this valuable event possible.
+Photos from the event are available here.